Have you ever wondered how old British Longhair cats can actually get?

 Frequently Asked Questions

-Can you keep a British Longhair alone?
+Can a British Longhair cat be kept alone?

 What do British Longhair cats like?